 Automatic Enrollment

-If you are a new or rehired eligible Faculty or Staff employee, including a facilities maintenance or power plant bargaining unit employee, with a hire/rehire date on or after July 1, 2023, you will be automatically enrolled into the Plan on a pre-tax basis at a contribution level of 5% of pay per pay period.
-You have 30 days to make changes to or opt out of the automatic enrollment feature.
+If you do not actively enroll, you will be automatically enrolled 30 days after becoming eligible for the Plan if are a new or rehired eligible Faculty or Staff employee, including a facilities maintenance or power plant bargaining unit employee.
+Your contributions will begin as soon as administratively practicable after your automatic enrollment date.
+You will be automatically enrolled on a pre-tax basis at a contribution level of 5% of pay per pay period.
+You have 30 days after becoming eligible to make changes to or opt out of the automatic enrollment feature.
 Refunds cannot be made on employee contributions.
+If you are automatically enrolled, you will also be enrolled in the automatic increase feature, which increases your pre-tax contribution by 1% annually; capped at 15%.
+You may change or opt out of this feature at any time.
+If you are a Postdoctoral appointee, clinical fellow or student employee, you will not be automatically enrolled in the Plan.

 Making Changes